-A question we hear fairly often from parents is whether or not it’s okay to put toys or aquariums in the baby’s crib.
+A question we hear fairly often from parents is whether or not it’s okay to put crib toys or aquariums in the baby’s crib.
 Lots of us use these kinds of crib toys as a way to entertain our babies, or to give them something to do after they wake up from sleep (in the hopes that they may let US sleep a little longer!).
 The concern for some parents, however, is that baby won’t sleep and would rather play with her toys.

 Fortunately, this is a question we have answered before, in past articles.
 Keep reading to find out Nicole’s opinions on whether or not crib toys hinder sleep and to read her recommendations.